chuta/celo-invoice-app/REPORT_FILTERS_FIX.md

 Fixed the persistent `Uncaught TypeError: r.filter is not a function` error in the Admin Dashboard Report Filters section.

+**Final Solution**: Mirrored the working category filter pattern by creating a dedicated `statusUtils.js` file.

 ## 🐛 Root Cause

 The error was caused by multiple issues in the filter handling system: